Near-Field vs. Far-Field Ribbon Mics: What’s The Difference

 The Difference Matters (a Lot!)

-Most ribbon microphones in the world, like the AEA R84 and R44, are far-field designs.
-This means they are designed to work best at distances — up to 10 feet (3 m) or more — from the sound source.
-They have loads of proximity effect that can add bass to vocals and other instruments in the right situation, but often times are too boomy to be used from up close.
+Most ribbon microphones are far-field designs, like the AEA R88 and R44 Series.
+This means they are designed to perform from distances as far as 15 feet or more — from the sound source.
+These mics have considerable proximity effect that bolsters the low-end frequencies of instruments in the right situation, but the effect can be overwhelming when applied up close.

-Near-field ribbon mics, like the KU5A, N22 and R92, smoothly roll off the low-end before it hits the ribbon allowing users to place the mic closer to the source without as much proximity effect as a typical ribbon mic.
-This is done mechanically which creates a much more balanced and natural sound than using electronic equalization.
-The result is that near-fields create a balanced treble and bass ratio at a much closer distance than far-fields.
+Near-field ribbon mics, like the KU5A, N22 and R92, smoothly roll off low-end before it reaches the ribbon, allowing users to place the mic closer to the source with less proximity effect than traditional ribbon mics.
+This is done mechanically, creating a more balanced, natural sound than electronic equalization can achieve.
+As a result, near-fields produce a balanced treble-to-bass ratio from a closer distance than far-fields.

-Both far-fields and near-fields have their place live and in the studio, and understanding the differences as well as how and when to use them will bring your recordings to the next level.
+Both far-fields and near-fields have their place live and in the studio, and understanding their respective characteristics, as well as how and when to use them, will take your recordings to the next level.

 The first true far-field ribbon microphone was the RCA 44 developed in 1932.
-It was engineered to record everything from entire orchestras to choirs all on its own.
+It was engineered to record anything and everything, from entire orchestras to choirs, all on its own.
 The R44 was tailored to reproduce the natural bass and treble of any instrument from up to 20 feet (6 m) away.

-Far-field ribbons are mics designed to have a treble-to-bass ratio that is equal from at least 1 foot (0.35 m) from the source and retains bass up to at least 8 feet (2 m) away from the source.
+Far-field ribbons are mics designed to have a balanced treble-to-bass ratio from at least 1 foot (0.35 m) from the source and retains bass up to at least 8 feet (2 m) away from the source.